radical-experiments/AIMES-Swift/Swift_Experiments/README.md

 1. Raw data are kept in the directory ```raw_data/name_of_resource(s)/exp-xxx```.
 Raw data are **NOT** uploaded to git dur to space limitations.
 Raw data are tarred and b2zipped into a single file for archive purposes.

 1. Data wrangling.
 Raw data are recorded in ```swift.log```.
-Here an annotated sample of the logs for a task execution:
+Here an cleaned up sample of the logs for a task execution:

   ```
   22:57:48,775 JOB_INIT           swift            jobid=sleep-koblgxkm